coldsofttech/pyawsopstoolkit-advsearch/README.md

 ##### Methods

-- `search_security_groups(condition: str = OR, region: str | list = 'eu-west-1', **kwargs) -> list`: Returns a list of
+- `search_security_groups(condition: str = OR, region: str | list = 'eu-west-1', include_usage: bool = False, **kwargs) -> list`:
-  EC2 security groups using advanced search features supported by the specified arguments.
+  Returns a list of EC2 security groups using advanced search features supported by the specified arguments.
 For details on supported keyword arguments, please refer to the section below.

 ##### Properties